 OK, it’s all very sad, but how does that interest us?

 Algeria is a tinderbox.
 Years of rule by an autocratic strongman have left an electorate champing at the bit for reform, for change, for an end to corruption, cronyism, financial fiddling, incompetence and a lack of investment.
 Bouteflika is surrounded by a sea of troubles.
 In the past Bouteflika’s answer to these demands has been to throw money at the problems in the hope some of it might stick to the poor.
 He has previously been bouyed up by hydrocarbon riches in the deep south of his country to fuel this excess of generosity.
+However he struggles to control large swaths of the south which may now be beyond his effective control.
 Poor oil prices of late are hurting him and the regime is starting run out of money.
 Algeria lost 50 billion USD from its GDP last year alone equivalent to 22% drop in GDP.
 Their austerity measures put in place to stem the flow of cash are unpopular with a population used to generous food and fuel subsidies.
 There are undercurents of discontent.

 ISIS see Algeria as a low hanging fruit simply waiting for just the right moment.
 Recognising his weakness and trying to counter this threat, Bouteflika’s plan has been to try to buy off the Islamists with a gloriously tacky vanity project building Africa’s largest mosque in Algiers.
 Only now the money for this nonsense is also starting to run thin.
 Work has stopped.